Kimberly Daniels

-Kimberly Daniels (born June 12, 1961) is an American minister, religious author, politician, wife and mother of four from Jacksonville, Florida.
+Kimberly Daniels (born June 12, 1961) is an American minister, religious author, and politician.
 Daniels is a member of the Democratic Party in the Florida House of Representatives, representing House District 14 (part of Duval County).

 Daniels began her political career as an at-large member of the Jacksonville City Council.
-She represented House District 14 in the Florida House of Representatives from 2016–2020 before being defeated in the Democratic primary in 2020 by Angie Nixon.
+She represented House District 14 in the Florida House of Representatives from 2016 to 2020 before being defeated in the Democratic primary in 2020 by Angie Nixon.
 Daniels was elected to represent Florida House District 14 again in 2022, and was reelected in 2024.

 Personal life

 Daniels is a graduate of Florida State University where she obtained a bachelor's degree in criminology.
 Daniels has a master's degree in Christian education and a doctorate in Christian counseling from the not regionally accredited Jacksonville Theological Seminary.
 Daniels' book Breaking the Power of Familiar Spirits is now a class textbook at JTS.

-Daniels has expressed thankfulness to God for slavery and for her time in a crackhouse (she is a self-described former sex worker and drug addict), which she saw as ultimately leading to her religious conversion: "If it wasn't for slavery, I might be somewhere in Africa worshipping a tree."

 In 2011 Daniels was elected to the Jacksonville City Council as an at-large member.
 On March 9, 2015, then-city councilwoman Daniels was involved in a profanity-laced squabble with council candidate Sirretta Williams, also a local minister.
 She lost her bid for re-election in 2015, 55% to 45%.

 Daniels and her husband Ardell divorced in 2015–2016.

 Florida House of Representatives

-Daniels was first nominated to the House in 2016 (incumbent Mia L. Jones could not run due to term limits), winning the Democratic nomination with 6781 votes (35.99% of the vote) in the primary election, defeating attorney Leslie Jean-Bart (31.32%) and three other candidates.
+Daniels was first nominated to the House in 2016 (incumbent Mia Jones could not run due to term limits), winning the Democratic nomination with 6781 votes (35.99% of the vote) in the primary election, defeating attorney Leslie Jean-Bart (31.32%) and three other candidates.
 In the general election she easily defeated Republican nominee Christian Whitfield, taking just over two-thirds of the vote.